 Yes, the farm is open to all.
 We have a broad customer base and appreciate everyone who thinks our food is good and chooses to purchase from us.
-We are truly honored to feed any and all of you who trust us to grow food for you.
-We love you all.
+We are truly honored to feed any and all of you who trust us to grow food for you!

 Willowsford is a grand experiment in neighborhood, food production, recreation and conservation, and it is an ambitious and unprecedented goal for the farm to be supported entirely by the Willowsford community–if this were to happen, wow!
 That will give new meaning to the idea of Community Supported Agriculture, and maybe to the idea of Agriculture Supported Community.
 Let’s do it!

-In the meantime, we are a fairly large farm and it is our responsibility to operate a viable farm business to keep these 300-acres of open space productive and self-sustaining.
+In the meantime, it is our responsibility to operate a viable farm business to keep these 300-acres of open space productive and self-sustaining.
 If we come to that bridge, we will surely find a way to provide for everyone.

 Yes.
 We host several tours throughout the season and the Farm Stand is open four days a week.
 Bring friends and family too!
 Check our calendar for tour dates and locations.
 Because we are a bustling production farm and operate on three non-contiguous properties, we ask that farm visits take place during formal tours only, or pre-arranged with us directly.